 I work for an organisation that supports human rights defenders in their endeavours to gather video evidence of human rights violations.
 Evidence gathered from places that others cannot or will not go.

 I was editing footage from a massacre.
 It needed to happen quickly – our evidence was unique and crucial and we needed to get it out to other stakeholders fast.
 I don’t normally edit day-to-day but we were low on capacity and it landed on my desk.
 I spent two days cutting and splicing, frame by frame; dead men, women and children piling up on the screen.
 I went into auto-pilot: charred bodies, severed limbs.
 They ceased to be human.
 I needed not to think of their lost hopes and dreams.
 And for two days I edited.
 Headphones stuck deep in my ears.
 The sound of desperate cries crashing around my head.
 It was done and I hadn’t shed a tear.
-Result- I pressed send and went back to my usual work*.
+The result- I pressed send and went back to my usual work*.

 And then, I started sleeping badly – waking in the night, bad dreams.
 I was distracted at work.
 It all felt so futile.
 A couple of weeks later, I was out walking with my partner and I started to cry.